 - Chemotherapy drugs used in various combinations are available to treat testicular cancers that have spread to other parts of the body as well as cancer that has recurred following prior treatment.

 - Some patients who do not respond to conventional treatments for testicular cancer may benefit from high-dose chemotherapy combined with bone marrow transplant.
-Learn more about our Blood and Marrow Transplant Program.
+Learn more about our Blood and Marrow Transplant and Cellular Therapy Program.

 Seminoma tumors are very sensitive to radiation, and patients with this form of testicular cancer can benefit from radiation therapy.
 Following testicle removal surgery, external beam radiation delivered to the abdominal lymph nodes can help prevent cancer spread.
 Newer approaches to radiation therapy for seminoma may allow patients to receive a lower total radiation dose.